CESSProject/cess-miner/README.md

 ./bucket default
 ```

 The content of the configuration file template is as follows.
-You need to fill in your own information into the file.
+You need to fill in your own information into the configuration file.
 By default, the `bucket` uses `conf.toml` in the current directory as the runtime configuration file.
 You can use `-c` or `--config` to specify the configuration file Location.

 > Our testnet rpc address is: `wss://testnet-rpc.cess.cloud/ws/`